 Gorman, who is based in Morristown, New Jersey, said he and Peters often took long walks through Central Park, discussing the New York market as he mulled how Coldwell Banker would break into the city’s notoriously tough brokerage landscape.

-Though Coldwell Banker has had franchises based in Manhattan before, none lasted.
+Though Coldwell Banker has had franchises based in Manhattan before, most did not last.
 Coldwell Banker Hunt Kennedy was the sixth largest brokerage in the city, with more than 200 agents, before it shuttered in 2009 after its debts grew to $12 million.
 In 2013 Coldwell Banker paired with Bellmarc to take another shot, investing a pile of money into Neil Binder’s brokerage and pushing the agent count to about 550, but the move ended badly.

 Gorman said the idea of an acquisition came up organically with Peters.